On this page

 • Run PageSpeed Insights for CLS and loading issues.

-• Run Layzr to catch the design, copy, SEO, and agent-task problems Lighthouse misses.
+• Run the full Layzr audit to catch the design, copy, SEO, and conversion problems Lighthouse misses.

 How agentic browsing connects to AEO